 Pastor of the Oratory Church of St. Boniface,(http://oratory-churc

 Father Anthony D. Andreassi, c.o.

 Born in Yonkers, Fr.
 Anthony did his undergraduate studies at The Catholic University of America and trained for the priesthood at St. Joseph’s Seminary, Dunwoodie.
 He later earned a doctorate in history at Georgetown University with a concentration in American Catholicism.
-He joined the Oratory in 2004.
-He currently serves as Parochial Vicar at the Oratory Church of St. Boniface.
-In addition to his work in the parish, he teaches part-time at Regis High School (www.regis.org).
+He joined the Oratory in 2004 and was ordained in 2007.
+In addition to his work in the Oratory parishes, he serves as the interim principal of Regis High School (www.regis.org) where he has taught for the last 15 years.
 Father Anthony has written articles and book reviews for both “America” and “Commonweal” magazines and recently published with Fordham University Press, “Teach Me to Be Generous: The First Century of Regis High School in New York City.”
-In addition to history, Father Anthony enjoys film and running especially half-marathons.
+In addition to history, Father Anthony enjoys film and running.

 Father Michael Callaghan, c.o.